device42/device42-docs/docs/infrastructure-management/devices/device-blade-slots.md

 import ThemedImage from '@theme/ThemedImage' import useBaseUrl from '@docusaurus/useBaseUrl'

 A blade slot is a placeholder for a blade server in a blade chassis.
-Configure a chassis Hardware Model with the number and type of blade slots of the physical hardware, and then it's layout.
+You can add blade slots to a Hardware Model that has been configured as a **Blade Host/Chassis** with the same number, type, and layout of blade slots as its corresponding physical hardware.

-Chassis Blade slots are added to hardware models that have been designated **Blade Host/Chassis** during creation.

 ## Create or Edit a Chassis Hardware Model